mmakarova/StyleMigrating/readme.md

 ### DxDateEdit

 Internally, we use DxCalendar in the DxDateEdit popup.
-So, if you need to apply a style to DxCalendar of the DxDateEdit popup, you can write selectors for DxCalendar.
+As such, when you need to apply a style to DxCalendar in the DxDateEdit popup, you can write selectors for DxCalendar itself.
 To write a selector for a specific DxDateEdit, assign the DxDateEdit.DropDownCssClass property.

 [Return to the table of contents.](#thetableofcontents)

-#### Hide a a date picker button
+#### Hide the date picker button

 In both v22.1 and v22.2, use the same razor code:
 ```cs